How to Implement AMP (If You Really Must): A Quick-Start Guide to Accelerated Mobile Pages

 We’ll look at each step in detail below, and I’ll also link to AMP documentation for more info.

 The first step in implementing AMP is creating a webpage template.

 AMP integrates with many different publishing platforms.
 You can view the list in AMP’s Quickstart guide and choose your content management system to get more details.

 You can build AMP templates from scratch.
-Or you can convert existing HTML pages into AMP format.
-The documentation gives information on all the options.
+Or, you can convert existing HTML pages into AMP format.
+The documentation gives information on all of the options.

 Pointers for creating an AMP template: